CodingZeal/eslint-config-zeal/README.md

 A [shareable ESLint config](http://eslint.org/docs/developer-guide/shareable-configs) for Zeal's coding style.

 Zeal's JavaScript coding style is still evolving as we do more projects, but this represents our current thinking.
-After it stabilizes more, we'll release a version 1.0.

 ## Install